CodyRobards/Cody-Billboard-Hot-100-List/CONTRIBUTING.md

 If your change affects content or data fetching, also add or update relevant tests or validation scripts.
 Include command outputs in your PR description when possible.

-The Lighthouse CI step enforces our core web vital budgets: **LCP < 1.5s**, **CLS < 0.05**, and **INP < 200ms** across the key pages defined in `lighthouserc.json`.
+Use manual Lighthouse runs to monitor our core web vital budgets—**LCP < 1.5s**, **CLS < 0.05**, and **INP < 200ms**—when changes may affect rendering.
 The WebPageTest script exercises the home → decade → year flow against a deployed URL and should be run against the same environment you reference in your pull request.
 Store API keys and base URLs in `.env.local` for local experimentation, and configure matching GitHub Actions secrets (`WEBPAGETEST_API_KEY`, `WEBPAGETEST_BASE_URL`, and optionally `WEBPAGETEST_SERVER`) so the CI pipeline mirrors your local checks.

 ## Updating Spotify Track References